St. Michael the Archangel Church, Madison: One Catholic Church in Madison today

 It was the arrival of Father Shawe that led to the building of St. Michael the Archangel Church in 1839 for the Catholics of Madison.

 Since then, the Catholic Community of Jefferson County, Indiana has expanded to four churches and has returned to one church building and parish again.
 In 1992, the parishes of St. Mary's and St. Michael's became one community of faith, with one priest, Father John Meyer, and two church buildings.
 Saturday night mass was held at St. Michael's for St. Michael's ‘parishioners,’ and on Sunday morning, mass was held at St. Mary's.
 In 1993, the area's two other Catholic Churches (St. Patrick's and St. Anthony's) were merged with St. Mary's-St. Michael's as well.

-St. Michael's had extensive roof damage and is no longer able to be used for mass.
+St. Michael the Archangel was donated to Historic Madison Inc. by the Indianapolis Archdiocese in 1993 as part of the consolidation of the Catholic parishes in Madison.
+Information on tour availability is on the HMI website.